Conjugacy problem in groups with quadratic Dehn function: The main S -machine M

 \proof (a) If $\ccc$ is a one-step computation and its step history is (1), (3), or (5), then Statement (a) follows from Lemma \ref{gen} (c).
 For step history (2) (resp.
 (4) it follows from Lemma \ref{Hprim} (a) (resp., Lemma \ref{M3} (c)).

-If there is a transition rule of $\mmm$ in the history $H$ of $\ccc$, then $H$ can be decomposed in at most three factors $H=H_1H_2H_3$, where $H_2$ is a one-step computation of step history (1), (3) or (5), or $H_2=(23)(32)$ and $H_1$, $H_3$, if non-empty, are of step history (2) or (4).
+If there is a transition rule $\theta(i,i+1)$ of $\mmm$ in the history $H$ of $\ccc$, then $H$ can be decomposed in at most three factors $H=H_1H_2H_3$, where $H_2$ is a one-step computation of step history (1), (3) or (5), or $H_2=(23)(32)$ and $H_1$, $H_3$, if non-empty, are of step history (2) or (4).
 Respectively, the computation $\ccc$ is a composition of at most three subcomputations $\ccc_1\colon W_0\to\dots\to W_r$, $\ccc_2\colon W_r\to\dots\to W_s$ and $\ccc_3\colon W_s\to\dots\to W_t$.
 Now we can bound $|W_r|_Y$ and $|W_s|_Y$ by $c\max(|W_0|_Y, |W_t|_Y)$ applying either Lemma \ref{Hprim} (a) (for step history (2)) or Lemma \ref{M3} (c) (for step history (4)) to $\ccc_1$ and $\ccc_3$.
-The same lemmas applied to subcomputations $\ccc_1$, $\ccc_2$ and $\ccc_3$ completes the proof since we can assume that $c_2\gg c$ (see Section \ref{param}).
+The same lemmas applied to subcomputations $\ccc_1$, $\ccc_2$ and $\ccc_3$ completes the proof since we can assume that $c_2\gg c_1$ (see Section \ref{param}).

-If $W_0$ is a tame configuration, then the same Lemmas linearly bound $||W_0||$ in terms of $||W_t||$, and the required estimates follow.

-(b) It suffices to bound the lengths of at most three one step subcomputations $\ccc'\colon W_j\to\dots\to W_k$, where $\max(|W_j|_Y,|W_k|_Y)\le c_2\max(|W_0|_Y,|W_t|_Y)$ by (1).
+(b) It suffices to bound the lengths of at most three one step subcomputations $\ccc'\colon W_j\to\dots\to W_k$, where $\max(|W_j|_Y,|W_k|_Y)\le c_2\max(|W_0|_Y,|W_t|_Y)$ by (a).
 For step history (1), (3) or (5), the history lengths are bounded by Lemma \ref{gen} (b).
 For (2), we refer to Lemma \ref{Hprim} (b).
 The computation with step history (4) has at most $4m$ $\chi$-rules in the history as follows from Lemma \ref{M31}.
-So it has at most $4m+1$ maximal subcomputations of the form $W_l\to\dots\to W_s$, corresponding to one of the $4m+1$ subsets $\mmm_{3,i}$ of the set of rules of $\mmm_3$, where $\max(|W_l|_Y,|W_s|)\le c_2\max(|W_0|_Y,|W_t|)$ by part (1) of the lemma.
+So it has at most $4m+1$ maximal subcomputations of the form $W_l\to\dots\to W_s$, corresponding to one of the $4m+1$ subsets $\mmm_{3,i}$ of the set of rules of $\mmm_3$, where $\max(|W_l|_Y,|W_s|)\le c_2\max(|W_0|_Y,|W_t|)$ by part (a) of the lemma.
 Hence we have the same upper bound for $s-l$ by Lemmas \ref{prim} (3) (if it is a computation of $\rhh$) and \ref{w} (if it is acomputation of $\mmm_2$).
-This completes the proof of the first inequality since we have $ c_2\gg m$ (Section \ref{param}).
-The tame case is treated in the same way (the proof is even shorter). \endproof
+This completes the proof of the first inequality since we have $ c_2\gg m$ (Section \ref{param}). \endproof